Researchers say the longer women take the oral contraception, the lower their risk of ovarian cancer.

 “The total number of ovulation cycles that a woman has in her reproductive life is correlated with the risk of ovarian cancer.
 Anything that decreases the number of ovulations is associated with decreased risk of ovarian cancer.
 This includes pregnancy… breastfeeding… and use of the oral contraceptive pill.
 The benefits of oral contraceptive pills fade with time after the woman is no longer using the pill,” Dr. Gary Scott Leiserowitz, chair of the department of obstetrics and gynecology at the University of California at Davis, told Healthline.

-Previous research has found women who use oral contraceptives have a lower risk of developing ovarian cancer than women who have never taken the pill.
+Previous research has found women who use oral contraceptives have a

 This protection increases with the amount of time a woman takes birth control pills.